 What Ratings Can and Cannot Tell You

 Parents often treat a high rating like a final answer.
 More stars, better seat, done.
-It does not work that way.
+But it does not work that way.

 A strong rating can point you toward a seat that installs more easily or buckles more cleanly.
 That counts.
-But it cannot tell you whether the seat fits behind the driver in your car, whether the harness works for your child’s build, or whether the seat has been sitting in a hot garage for three years.
+Still, it cannot tell you whether the seat fits behind the driver in your car.
+It also cannot confirm whether the harness works for your child’s build.
+And it will not flag a seat that has been sitting in a hot garage for three years.

 Price throws people off too.
 A more expensive seat is not always a safer seat.
-Ratings can help you narrow things down, but they are no substitute for reading labels, testing the fit in your own car, and knowing what New Jersey’s child restraint rules actually require.
+Ratings help you narrow things down, but they are no substitute for reading labels, testing the fit in your own car, and knowing what NJ car seat laws actually require.

 Pick the Seat That Fits Your Child Right Now